 Some schools will allow prerequisite classes and volunteer hours to be completed while the student is on the waitlist and others require all prerequisites and volunteering to be completed prior to being listed.
 This is an important distinction when comparing schools because it may take up to a year to complete prerequisite classes for some institutions.

-When considering the true value of higher tuition bear in mind that the longer a student waits to graduate the longer it will be before joining the workforce as a RN.
-RN's have a median starting salary of $27.00 per hour (http://www.payscale.com/research/US/Job=Registered_Nurse_(RN)/Hourly_Rate) which grows rapidly with experience and education or certifications.
-If the student is not earning more than $27.00 before becoming a RN it may be wise to pay more money and finish school faster.
-Once the RN is working those experience years begin to add up and more money will be earned over the RN's lifetime.
+When considering the true value of higher tuition bear in mind that the longer a student waits to graduate the longer it will be before joining the workforce as an RN.
+RNs have a median starting salary of roughly $31 per hour which grows rapidly with experience and education or certifications.
+If the student is not earning more than $31 per hour before becoming an RN it may be wise to pay more money and finish school faster.
+Once the RN is working, those experience years begin to add up and more money will be earned over the RN's lifetime.
 But, this is a personal decision.

 ADN programs are about 2 years in length.
 Many schools allow students to transfer credits from accredited schools which may shorten the program.
 Vocational schools may be designed to fast-track students by removing breaks, like spring or winter breaks.
 This may take a few months off of the program.

 Clinical Hours for ADN

-Clinical hours are required for most ADN program.
+Clinical hours are required for most ADN programs.
 Each program may slightly vary, so it is important to review the requirements prior to beginning.
-Clinical hours are faculty-monitored real-world experience which are part of the nursing school curriculum.
-Each state has a required amount of hours that needs to be completed before the graduate can be eligible to take the NCLEX-RN exam.
+Clinical hours are faculty-monitored real-world experiences that are part of the nursing school curriculum.
+Each state has a required amount of hours that need to be completed before the graduate can be eligible to take the NCLEX-RN exam.
 This exam must be passed for the graduate to be licensed as an RN.